allen8807/elasticsearch-definitive-guide-en/00_Getting_started.md

 scalable solutions.
 Elasticsearch can run on your laptop, or scale out to hundreds of servers and petabytes of data.

-No individual part of Elasticsearch is new or revolutionary.((("full text search"))) Full-text search has been done before, as have analytics systems((("distributed databases")))((("analytics systems"))) and distributed databases.
+No individual part of Elasticsearch is new or revolutionary.
+Full-text search has been done before, as have analytics systems((("distributed databases")))((("analytics systems"))) and distributed databases.
 The revolution is the combination of these individually useful parts into a single, coherent, real-time application.
 It has a low barrier to entry for the